CloudM-Migrate/documentation/Engineering-Reference/ProjectAdvancedOptions.md

 Enable delta migrations, where a re-migration will cause any items that have been modified in the source since the last migration to be re-migrated and updated in the destination.

-Change Conditions: Turn off you not migrate document with a newer modified date.
+Change Conditions: Turn off to not re-migrate updated documents.

 ---
 ## Email Attachment to Drive